HKCaesar/lisa/README.md

 lisa is able to do
 - a single pass connected component analysis for all supported input formats
-- blend the analysis with biomass-files to estimate carbon loss including geo-referenced density maps
+- blend the analysis with biomass-files to estimate carbon loss
-- save a fully clustered image in a second pass using run length encoding
+- save a fully clustered compressed image in a second pass
+- produce arbitrary resampled geo-referenced density maps of carbon loss

 lisa is able to operate on very large images consuming as little resources as possible